 In the 2nd year of the TBMM program, students begin their Thesis Research Projects, engage in Leadership training and work on their Clinical Projects.
 Clinical projects continue in year 3, for a total of ten terms.
 The goal of the Clinical Projects, which are focused on the area of each student's thesis project, is to provide students with direct observation of clinical medicine in practice in an in-patient or out-patient setting, and with practical knowledge regarding the methodologies by which patient encounters are systematically transformed into useful research data.
 Typically the mentor for this rotation is the student's clinical co-mentor.
-Clinical projects include: exposure to clinical medicine, attendance at clinical meetings such as diagnostic consensus conferences or clinical research meetings and exposure to at least one clinical research project.
+Clinical projects include: exposure to clinical medicine, attendance at clinical meetings such as diagnostic consensus conferences or clinical projects, all students are required to complete a yearly background check administered through BCM.
+This allows the program to establish medical malpractice insurance to our students to protect them if legal concerns arise while participating in clinical projects.